Frequently Asked Questions

 How long do I have to visit a BCeID Point of Service location after completing registration?

-You have 60 days to present your identity documents in-person for Personal BCeID, and 90 days for Business BCeID.
-Business BCeID registration requests edited within the last 30 days of the 90-day period are extended for 30 days from the date the request was edited.
+You have 90 days for Business BCeID.
+Business BCeID registration requests edited within the last 30 days of the 90-day period may be extended for 30 days from the date the request was edited, up to but not past the 90 day period.

 Why are only Canadian identity documents accepted?